 ISHI routinely offers general, trauma and oncological surgical services.
 We have also offered some urologic, gynecologic and pediatric surgery services as well.
 Depending on the needs of the particular host site, ISHI can recruit specialty surgeons as necessary.

-Our volunteers make a donation to ISHI for $1000-1400 (from the NY/NJ area) depending on the location of the mission.
-This covers their airfare and some other expenses.
+Our volunteers make a donation to ISHI for approximately $1200-1550 (from the NY/NJ area) depending on the location of the mission.
+This covers the airfare and some other expenses.
 ISHI pays for food, transportation in the country and other fees.
 Volunteers are expected to pay for Visa fees and vaccinations.
 ISHI does not pay for souvenirs, tickets/admission for cultural activities, or alcohol.

 We welcome volunteers from all over the world.
 Our donations fees are determined from flights based out of the NY/NJ area.
 If you are traveling from a different location, you may incur different fees to cover the airfare.

-In order for us to book your tickets, we require all volunteers make their payment six weeks from departure.
-Payments can be made via check or PayPal.
+In order for us to book your tickets, we require all volunteers make their payment 2-3 months from departure.
+Payments can be made via our PayPal Giving Fund.
 All donations are tax deductible.
-Many volunteers set up a social media-based fundraiser (e.g. PayPal giving fund, Crowdrise) and are successful at raising most, if not the entire donation.
+Many volunteers set up a social media-based fundraiser (e.g. Facebook, Crowdrise) and are successful at raising most, if not the entire donation.
 We request you follow the timeline that will be provided to you if you choose this option.

 We ask that you only apply to a mission for which you can confirm time off.
 We encourage you to read our website/Facebook page and get a feel of the different locations we serve.
 Each one is special in its own unique way.
 If you need additional information after reading our website, you may reach out to us.